 RBCs in CSF may also be caused by traumatic lumbar puncture.
 Traumatic lumbar puncture is suspected if the RBC count decreases in tubes of CSF drawn sequentially during the same lumbar puncture.
-About 6 h or more after a subarachnoid hemorrhage, RBCs become crenated and lyse, resulting in a xanthochromic CSF supernatant and visible crenated RBCs (noted during microscopic CSF examination); these findings usually indicate that subarachnoid hemorrhage preceded the lumbar puncture.
-If there is still doubt, hemorrhage should be assumed, or the lumbar puncture should be repeated in 8 to 12 h.
+About 6 hours or more after a subarachnoid hemorrhage, RBCs become crenated and lyse, resulting in a xanthochromic CSF supernatant and visible crenated RBCs (noted during microscopic CSF examination); these findings usually indicate that subarachnoid hemorrhage preceded the lumbar puncture.
+If there is still doubt, hemorrhage should be assumed, or the lumbar puncture should be repeated in 8 to 12 hours.

 In patients with subarachnoid hemorrhage, conventional cerebral angiography is done as soon as possible after the initial bleeding episode; alternatives include magnetic resonance angiography and CT angiography.
 All 4 arteries (2 carotid and 2 vertebral arteries) should be injected because up to 20% of patients (mostly women) have multiple aneurysms.

 About 35% of patients die after the first aneurysmal subarachnoid hemorrhage; another 15% die within a few weeks because of a subsequent rupture.
-After 6 mo, a 2nd rupture occurs at a rate of about 3%/yr.
+After 6 months, a 2nd rupture occurs at a rate of about 3%/year.
 In general, prognosis is grave with an aneurysm, better with an arteriovenous malformation, and best when 4-vessel angiography does not detect a lesion, presumably because the bleeding source is small and has sealed itself.
 Among survivors, neurologic damage is common, even when treatment is optimal.

 Patients with subarachnoid hemorrhage should be treated in a comprehensive stroke center whenever possible.